swcarpentry/shell-novice/_episodes/03-create.md

 > {: .language-bash}
 >
 > 1. What did the `touch` command do?
->     When you look at your home directory using the GUI file explorer,
+>     When you look at your current directory using the GUI file explorer,
 >     does the file show up?
 >
 > 2. Use `ls -l` to inspect the files.
 How large is `my_file.txt`?